Bhagesh-Gaur/Day-n-Nite-Retail-Store-Application/README.md

 ## How run and explore?
+    Note: You need to setup node environment in your system.

     1. Firstly, run the sql files present in Database Files in your local host sql server.
     2. Then edit the database.js file to add your local host access credentials.
-    3. Open your terminal and check for all dependencies' present in package.json.
+    3. Open your terminal and run the command "npm install".
+This will install all the dependencies for you.
     4. Now, just launch the server in Node JS environment by running index.js file on your terminal.
     5. Enjoy, the application on your Browser by visiting http://localhost:3000